trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

     String url = "jdbc:presto://example.net:8080/hive/sales?user=test&password=secret&SSL=true";
     Connection connection = DriverManager.getConnection(url);

-These methods may be mixed; some parameters may be specified in the URL while others are specified using properties.
+These methods may be mixed; some parameters may be specified in the URL, while others are specified using properties.
 However, the same parameter may not be specified using both methods.